Tag Archives: Ted Levine

 Grade: A-

-Fans of the popular 1980s NBC television series, Miami Vice will recall that Michael Mann was the Executive Producer of the show during its run.
-He has a distinctive crime thriller style that goes perfectly well with Heat, a sizzling 1995 offering starring two film greats-Al Pacino and Rober De Niro.
+Fans of the popular 1980s NBC television series, Miami Vice, will recall that Michael Mann was the Executive Producer of the show during its run.

-De Niro plays Neil McCauley, a lifelong criminal who is trying to handle damage control caused by one of his men, while also planning one last big heist before retiring to parts unknown.
-He meets a lovely young Los Angeles-based artist played by Amy Brenneman in a diner and the two plan to relocate abroad.
+De Niro plays Neil McCauley, a lifelong criminal who is trying to handle the damage caused by one of his men while also planning one last big heist before retiring to parts unknown.

 McCauley and Hanna discover mutual respect, even as they try to thwart each other’s plans.
 The two characters become doppelgangers of one another.
-The situation comes to a cat-and-mouse-based conclusion on the tarmac of LAX airport.

-To say that Heat is a by-the-numbers 1990s thriller is a fair assessment although it’s way better than that classification and it’s of that genre.
+To say that Heat is a by-the-numbers 1990s thriller is a fair assessment, although it’s way better than that classification, and it’s of that genre.

-For starters, the acting is superior, and obviously, De Niro and Pacino bring a level of professionalism to the film in the lead roles.
-My favorite scene is not the one you’d most expect me to say but rather a quiet and powerful chit-chat in a small coffee shop.
-They are rivals, having lived opposite lives, and yet have troubled lives that mirror each other.
+My favorite scene is not the one you’d most expect me to say, but rather a quiet and powerful chit-chat in a small coffee shop.
+They are rivals, having lived opposite lives, yet their troubled lives mirror each other.

-Without a doubt, Hanna wants to bring McCauley to justice, and yet he admires him and sees parts of himself in the man.
-The feeling is mutual and the two actors relay this revelation without actually speaking the words.
-Viewers immerse themselves into the characters pivoting from this powerful scene.
+Without a doubt, Hanna wants to bring McCauley to justice, yet he admires him and sees parts of himself in him.
+The feeling is mutual, and the two actors relay this revelation without actually speaking the words.

-There are a ton of characters in Heat but each one feels like he or she has much to offer.
-Juicy storylines are introduced but never forgotten even if not part of the main canvas.
-Hanna’s wife and stepdaughter play a central part in the final act even though they mainly appear during the first chapter.
+Juicy storylines are introduced but never forgotten, even if not part of the main canvas.
+Hanna’s wife and stepdaughter play a central role in the final act, even though they appear only in the first chapter.

 In supporting roles, Val Kilmer and Ashley Judd share beautiful chemistry and a melancholy storyline as a damaged couple trying to survive surrounded by a life of crime.